IBM/autopilot/README.md

 ## 6. Release Planning:

 The release planning of this project will be based on the EC528 lecture regarding vertical and horizontal user story agile methodology.
-With this approach, we aim to fulfill most required features for the user before implementing more additional features.
+We wish to use **vertical slicing** to divide up the project, ensuring each sprint results in working, demonstrable software.
+We also aim to fulfill most required features for the user before implementing more additional features.

 1) **<i> September </i> [9/14 - 9/30]**